Hemanth-AM/Lexical-Analyzer/README.md

 # Requirement Details
 Given the input C program, your lexical analyzer should do the following:

-It should identify all the keywords
+.It should identify all the keywords

-It should identify all the Identifiers.
+.It should identify all the Identifiers.

-It should identify the literals, such as float , characters, string literals, decimals.
+.It should identify the literals, such as float , characters, string literals, decimals.

-It should identify the arrays.
+.It should identify the arrays.
 # sample output
 ![la_1](https://github.com/user-attachments/assets/40b7f481-9d98-4f9d-96c9-7f6e7c2b1b4c)
 # Fig1: Usage